djcloudking/terraform-projects/Using Terraform in DevOps/Using Terraform To Deploy a Web Server.md

 .

-- Now add *user_data* file to resource "aws_instance" "web" under security group.
+- Now add the bootstrap *user_data* file to resource "aws_instance" "web" under security group.

 - Verify everything looks correct and add a provider at the top of **main.tf**.